Xaasdot/fedily-conception/README.md

    * Choose who sees what in your contacts
    * Watch the federated feed your contacts want you to see
    * Synchronise all your social media in one thanks to linked accounts (_only works with supported third party services, see [the list here](thrid_party_services_list.md)_)

+*No tracking, no private info leaking, only led by the community, for you*

+## License

+GPLv3